The North Star Flag

 A PROPOSAL FOR A NEW MINNESOTA STATE FLAG

-1) DO OTHER STATES HAVE GOOD FLAGS?
+DO OTHER STATES HAVE WELL-DESIGNED FLAGS?

 YES!
 Alabama uses a Confederate cross; Alaska, the big dipper; Arizona, a western sunset; California, a bear-flag; Colorado, a red "C"; Hawaii, Captain Cook's British ensign; Maryland, the arms of Lord Baltimore; New Mexico, an Indian sun-symbol; South Carolina, a Palmetto tree; Texas, a lone-star banner.

-2) DO OTHER STATES HAVE POOR FLAGS?
+DO OTHER STATES HAVE POORLY-DESIGNED FLAGS?

 LOTS!
-They are often crowded with seals, hard to remember or see, and are easily confused with each other -- especially the twenty that are blue with seals in the center!
+They are often crowded with seals, hard to remember or see, and are easily confused with each other - especially the twenty that are blue with seals in the center!
 Some states have even scrawled their names across their flags to make them stand out.
 The result is a confession of failure: "without a name, no one would recognize this flag."
 Worse yet, words appear backwards on the reverse side of the flag: SASNAK, ANATNOM, NISNOCSIW, ATOSENNIM.
 Hopefully we can do better.

 IS IT RIGHT TO CHANGE A FLAG?

-4) WILL A CHANGE OF FLAGS BREACH TRADITION?
+WILL A CHANGE OF FLAGS BREACH TRADITION?

 Hardly.
-A true tradition lives on in people's hearts and minds; but most people don't even know what our flag looks like -- much less means!
+A true tradition lives on in people's hearts and minds; but most people don't even know what our flag looks like – much less means!
 People are not ignorant: the flag itself is dated, and its design impractical.
 Its tradition has faded, despite a century of use (since 1893) and two makeovers (1957, 1983).
 A better one will develop a lasting tradition!

 CAN THE OLD FLAG BE PRESERVED SOMEHOW?

 Of course!
-It could be retained in a replica of its 1893 form, and called a "State Banner."
+It could be retained in a replica of its 1893 form as a "Ceremonial Standard."
 Like an heirloom, this replica could be employed alongside the new State Flag for special ceremonial purposes (e.g., at inaugurations and other solemn occasions).
-There is precedent elsewhere: several other states have special ceremonial flags for their governors, state militias, etc. A different option would be for state offices to fly the current legal flag, while the general public uses an alternate "civil flag" (as in 20 other nations), such as the North Star Flag.
+Several other states also have special ceremonial flags for their governors, state militias, etc. A different option would be for state offices to fly the current legal flag, while the general public uses an alternate "civil flag" (as in 20 other nations), such as the North Star Flag.
 Several other states also provide for alternate flags of various kinds, including Kansas, Maine, Massachusetts, and North Dakota.

-6) WILL WE LOSE OUR STATE SEAL?
+WILL WE LOSE OUR STATE SEAL?

-7) WHAT WOULD A CHANGE COST?
+WHAT WOULD A CHANGE COST?

 ARE THERE EXPERTS TO CONSULT?